 This alternative provides ecological services directly comparable to the injury within 25 miles of the Facility.
 Additionally, this alternative will add to the representation of Silveus' dropseed prairie and calcareous hardwood forest in conservation ownership.
 This alternative is considered to have a reasonable probability of success because of the past successful working relationship between TNC and the NPAT.
 Total alternative costs are estimated to be \$1,000,000 or approximately \$2,700 per acre.
 This alternative is considered cost effective by the Trustees based on a comparison to similar projects, the inclusion of administrative costs and the endowment to TNC.
-The Trustees chose Alternative 10 as a preferred alternative.
+The Trustees selected Alternative 10 for implementation.